fedeAlterio/ExpressionBinding/README.md

 * `h` is an instance of `ParameterExpression`
 * `h.MainRoom` is an instance of `MemberExpression` (Member = Property)
 * `h.MainRoom.Table` is an instance of `MemberExpression` too.
-What we need to understand is that a `MemberExpression` class has a field called Member.
-The latter contains all the information about the member it is representing (the one to the rightmost), and between these there is also the Name.
-In our case so we can then obtain the strings `"MainRoom"` and `"Table"` from h.MainRoom and h.MainRoom.Table respectively.
+What we need to understand is that a `MemberExpression` class has a field called `Member`.
+The latter contains all the information about the member it is representing (the one to the rightmost), and between these there is also the `Name`.
+In our case so we can then obtain the strings `"MainRoom"` and `"Table"` from `h.MainRoom` and `h.MainRoom.Table` respectively.

 ## And now that we have the property names?